Tornadoes of 2007: January

 There were 29 tornadoes reported in the U.S. in January, of which 22 were confirmed.

 January 1 (Indonesia)

 The first Indonesia tornado of 2007 occurred on New Year's Day 2007, a waterspout touched down and went ashore causing damage in Anyer Beach and Cinangka, Serang, Banten.
-Several houses collapsed, several trees downed.
+Several houses collapsed and several trees were downed.
 Nobody was hurt or killed by this tornado.

 January 3 (Indonesia)

 Just two days after the first Indonesia tornado, two separate tornadoes touched down in South Sulawesi.
 The first tornado touched down at 10 AM, damaging 7 houses and 2 rice factories in Jenetaesa village.
 The second tornado touched down at 2:30 PM destroying several houses.
 12 houses were damaged in Batubasi Hamlet and 1 house in Bantimurung Hamlet, located in the Jenetaesa Village Simbang Sub-district.
 In the Bantimurung Sub-district, 18 houses were ruined by the tornado itself.
 13 houses in both Malewang Hamlet and Mattoanging village were destroyed.
 3 houses in Tokamaseang Village and 2 other houses in Baruga Village were damaged.